 On Halloween night, children of all shapes and sizes will be galloping door-to-door to collect as much candy as possible.
 The constant ringing of the doorbell may frighten your loved one, so it’s advised to leave candy out on the front porch for trick-or-treaters to grab without disturbing the residence.

 Avoid the use of nighttime candles and light-up pumpkins.
 The spooky shadows will trigger a change in visual perceptions and heighten a person with dementia’s anxiety.

 5. Avoid Public trick or treating

-Trick-r-treating in shopping malls may be safer for children, but for seniors with dementia, it can be a safety hazard.
-Seeing little ghosts and goblins running around coming across spooky decorations may alter your loved one’s perception of that special place and make them too scared to come back.
+Trick-or-treating in shopping malls may be safer for children, but for seniors with dementia, it can be a safety hazard.
+Seeing little ghosts and goblins running around and coming across spooky decorations may alter your loved one’s perception of that special place and make them too scared to come back.